 Interim Executive Director

-Santa Cruz Hillel seeks an experienced nonprofit executive leader to serve as our interim Executive Director for a period of up to 12 months starting as early as August 2022.
-This is a part time position.
+University of Kansas (KU) Hillel seeks an experienced nonprofit executive leader to serve as our full-time interim executive director for a period of up to 12 months starting June 2023.
+This is a full-time exempt position (preferably).
+Open to other arrangements depending on the candidate.

-- Work collaboratively with Santa Cruz Hillel board members, Hillel International and other stakeholders to maintain and strengthen the organization’s finances and governance.
+- Work collaboratively with KU Hillel board members, Hillel International and other stakeholders to maintain and strengthen the organization’s finances and governance.

-- Supervise, support and mentor the Santa Cruz Hillel professional staff to further support their individual roles and develop their professional skills.
+- Supervise, support and mentor the KU Hillel professional staff to further support their individual roles and develop their professional skills.

-- Support a fundraising strategy that meets budgeted goals and sets the stage for future advancement.
+- Craft a development plan for FY24 that meets budgeted goals and sets the stage for future expanded fundraising.

-- Cultivate relationships with current board members that build on the culture of excellence in governance and volunteer management.
+- Cultivate relationships with current and prospective board members that build on the culture of excellence in governance and volunteer management.

 - Strengthen relations with key stakeholders and strategic partners in the community.

-- Encourage a positive work environment with a commitment to transparency, trust and collaboration across the organization.
+- Encourage positive organizational change and growth with a commitment to transparency, trust and collaboration across the organization.

 Qualifications & Required Experience